rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 // This doesn't end up being generated, because it happens within a trait object. const N: usize const B: bool
-N = B // implied substitution
+N = B // Substitution
+// This fails once we coerce out of a trait object to a concrete type.
-const B: usize
+// But because we don't coerce, it passes wfck. const B: usize + bool
 ```

-The above shouldn't compile, `foo`s const generic argument is a boolean, while `Trait`'s is a `usize`.
-But because the wfck of trait objects doesn't happen until coercion into a concrete type, the above makes it through wfck.
+The above shouldn't compile, and yet it does. `foo`s const generic argument is a `bool`, while `Trait`'s is a `usize`.
+But because the wfck of trait objects doesn't happen until coercion into a concrete type, the above compiles just fine.

 ### Binders / Higher-Ranked Bounds